David Sarajishvili: Biography

-In recent years, Sarajishvili was seriously ill - he was diagnosed with cancer.
+In later years, Sarajishvili was seriously ill - he was diagnosed with cancer.
 He issued his deathbed testament notarized in Rostov-on-Don.
 He died on June 20, 1911.
 The funeral commission was supervised by Valerian Gunia.
 The requiem prayer took place in the temple of Sioni.
 One of those who spoke at the funeral procession was the poet Akaki Tsereteli.
 Sarajishvili's body was buried in the Didube Pantheon.
 In 1938, the dust of the couple was moved to a new location in Vake.
 By the initiative of the founder and president of the Sarajishvili joint-stock company, Guji Bubuteishvili, in 1995, the remains of David Sarajishvili and Ekaterina Porakishvili were reburied near the Kashveti church.

 Charity

 Sarajishvili was engaged in charity, supported many famous Georgian artists and musicians.
 Sarajishvili was the initiator of the creation of a committee chaired by Niko Tskhvedadze, who was engaged in financing talented young people and granted scholarships for education in Russia and abroad.
 Among the Sarajishvili scholarship holders were the composers Zakhary Paliashvili, Dimitri Arakishvili, Meliton Balanchivadze, Kote Potskhverashvili, Ia Kargareteli; artists Gigo Gabashvili, Moses Toidze, Grigol Meskhi; sculptor Iakob Nikoladze; singers Vano Sarajishvili, Valerian Kashakashvili; scientist Filippo Gogichashvili; future Georgian patriarch Callistrat.
 Sponsored archaeological excavations led by Ekvtime Takaishvili.
 Sarajishvili was also the patron of the construction of the building of the noble school (now - Tbilisi State University).

 He assisted Georgian social democrats, in particular in 1910, according to the police department, allocated a monthly stipend of 150 rubles to Noe Zhordania policy.